gwaping/webapi/README.md

 "# Simple WebAPI by Gio Lavilla"

-Simple REST API demo.
-GET
+Simple REST API demo. ( Programmed using Visual Studio 2015)

 To Install, Clone or download the file